-Enter the gross income from debt financed property, excluding income otherwise included in unrelated business taxable income.
-For example, don't include rents from personal property shown in Schedule A, Part IV, or rents and interest from controlled organizations shown in Schedule A, Part VI.
+Line 2.
+Enter the gross income from debt financed property, excluding income otherwise included in UBTI.
+For example, don't include rents from personal property shown on Schedule A, Part IV, or rents and interest from controlled organizations shown on Schedule A, Part VI.

-For amounts shown on line 3a, attach a statement showing, for each property,
+Line 3.
+For amounts shown on line 3a, attach a statement showing, for each property: